Ajsalemo/AzurePythonSDK-AD-Samples/python-sdk-resource-creation-samples/create-virtual-machine/README.md

 # Create a Virtual Machine

+This sample is taken from [Use the Azure libraries to provision a virtual machine](https://docs.microsoft.com/en-us/azure/developer/python/azure-sdk-example-virtual-machines?tabs=cmd).

 This sample uses the Azure Python SDK with [`DefaultAzureCredential`](https://docs.microsoft.com/en-us/azure/developer/python/azure-sdk-authenticate-hosted-applications) to create a Virtual Machine.

 ## Running the sample